cart SHOPPING CART You have 0 items

 Following European trends of the mid to late 1880’s and after exhaustive testing, the Swiss army adopted a 7.5mm small bore cartridge designed by Eduard Rubin and a straight pull repeating rifle designed by Rudolph Schmidt.
 The Schmidt-Rubin rifle was officially adopted in 1889, replacing the 10.4mm Vetterli rifle, the new 7.5x53.5mm cartridge was officially adopted the following year bearing the designation GP90.

-The GP90 was initially loaded with a 211gr paper patch bullet loaded to 1970fps.
-Soon after this cartridge was modified to use a less corrosive primer, changing the designation to GP90-03.
-Further modifications lead to the GP90-23 this featured a 1mm longer 54.5mm case, a change in bullet diameter from .328” to .3075” along with the adoption of a 190gr Cupro nickel jacketed round nosed bullet loaded to 2050fps.
-After cartridge modifications Swiss military officials discovered weaknesses in the M1889 rifle action.
+Further modifications lead to the GP90-23.
+This featured a 1mm longer 54.5mm case, a change in bore diameter from .304” to .3075” along with the adoption of a 190gr Cupro nickel jacketed round nosed bore riding bullet loaded to 2050fps.
+After cartridge modifications, Swiss military officials discovered weaknesses in the M1889 rifle action.
 By 1895 a redesign of the action shifted the bolt locking lugs from the rear to the front of the action, resulting in the stronger M1889-96 rifle adopted in 1896.

 In 1905 Germany adopted a superior, lighter faster pointed bullet for their military service rifle forcing other European countries to make similar advances.
 By 1908 the Swiss army had developed a lighter and handier rifle and eventually a new cartridge, the GP11 or 7.5x55 (1911).
 The GP11 load consisted of a 174gr .3087” bullet giving 2640fps.
 Initially production of the new rifle occurred by re-barreling M1889-96 rifles to fire the GP11 cartridge.
 In 1913 production of a new, rather than re-worked rifle, began with the introduction of the M1911 rifle.
 The M1911 rifle remained in service until the adoption of the K31 rifle in 1931.
 The Karabiner (carbine) 31 is considered the finest of the Schimdt-Rubin style rifles delivering smooth reliable feeding and superb accuracy.